 Saturated color photographs of sunsets and seascapes look sappy like greeting cards and uplifting spiritual publicity.
 In a world flooded with these kinds of images, rarely is a picture of the sublime memorable or meaningful.
 Instead, such pictures act as interchangeable markers for a range of meanings and associations.
 Yet with all my suspicion of the sublime, I still want beauty, even if it is a mediated self-conscious beauty.

 Spectacular, majestic clouds and prominent skies are seen throughout the history of visual art, from Turner and Tiepolo to the Hudson River School painters.
 More recent references include Richard Misrach and James Turrell.
 The viewer participation in Clouds for Comment has origins in improvisational theater and the Fluxus movement.
 The use of text with image in Clouds for Comment is informed by the work of a wide range of artists from Hannah Hoch to Rudolf Stingel and Ed Ruscha.
 The photographs in this series sit on the fence between the territory of traditional photography and that of conceptual art.

 Diane Rosenblum studied Studio Art and Art History at Oberlin College, and has a Masters degree from the Brooks Institute of Photography.
 She has exhibited internationally in China, Argentina, and throughout the United States and California.
-Her work is in 20 museum collections, including the Museum of Modern Art in San Francisco, the LA County Museum of Art in Los Angeles, and The Albertina Museum in Vienna, among many others.
+Her work is in 20 museum collections, including the San Francisco Museum of Modern Art, the LA County Museum of Art in Los Angeles, and The Albertina Museum in Vienna, among many others.
 She is represented by SLATE contemporary in Oakland.